Sleightttt/AA-Captstone-Project/README.md

 # ImageSpace Project

-This is the starter for the FLickr clone ImageSpace.
+This is the starter for the Flickr clone ImageSpace.

 ## ImageSpace